A guide for UK businesses interested in selling goods and services in the US.

 Packaging regulations in the US

-The US Food and Drug Administration (FDA) regulates the packaging and labelling of food, pharmaceuticals and cosmetics at a federal level.
+The FDA regulates the packaging and labelling of food, pharmaceuticals and cosmetics at a federal level.
 States or local jurisdictions have introduced regulations around the use and disposal of certain packaging materials, and have set minimum recycling requirements.